 Boundary matters

 This section deals with the main issues arising from boundary disputes.
-It considers how boundaries are defined and how they can be identified; explains the role of plans in both conveyances and at the Land Registry; and gives detailed practical advice on measuring boundaries, drafting an expert's report and appearing in court.
+It considers how boundaries are defined and how they can be identified; explains the role of plans both in conveyances and at the Land Registry; and gives detailed practical advice on measuring boundaries, drafting an expert's report and appearing in court.
 It also provides a point of reference for definitions of terms used in deeds, the principles of adverse possession and proprietary estoppel, and the methods of resolving boundary disputes.
-The causes of a dispute often involve one or more of the following: hedges, party walls, boundary lines, planning permission or a change in ownership.

 Related content